wangyuguan/subspace_MoM/README.md

 ## Third-Party Packages, Code, and Data

-This package makes use of the following third-party software:
+This package makes use of the following third-party software packages:

 1. [ASPIRE](https://github.com/PrincetonUniversity/aspire) — Python package for a comprehensive cryo-EM image analysis and reconstruction.
 2. [BOTalign](https://github.com/RuiyiYang/BOTalign) — Python package for alignment of 3-D density maps.